-- 1. From the equation for V{out} and using the amplitude of V_s as 500 mV, compute the amplitude of V{out} for both cases $R_1 = 50 \Omega$ and $R_1 = 27 \text{ K}\Omega$.
-Do these values agree with the recorded data in the lab? - 2.
-From the data recorded in section 7.2, compute the internal resistance R_s of the function generator.
-Be sure to include only a reasonable amount of significant figures.
-Estimate the error in your measurement and report the nominal value and the error, i.e. Rs +/- error - 3.
-Are the values for V_s (as displayed by the function generator panel) and the measured values on the oscilloscope the same?
+- 1. From the equation for V{out} and using the amplitude of V_s as 500 mV, compute the amplitude of V{out} for both cases $R_1 = 50$ and $R_1 = 27$ K .
+Do these values agree with the recorded data in the lab?
+Include the hardcopies from the scope display to justify your answers. - 2.
+From the data recorded in section 7.2, can you compute the internal resistance R_s of the function generator?
+What is the estimated value of R_s ? - 3.
+Are the values for V_s (as displayed by the function generator panel) and the measured values on the scope the same?
 Explain any difference.
-Be sure to include discussion of the output mode setting on the function generator.